If you're one of the millions of people caring for both your children and

 Delegate.
 If someone offers to help, take them up on it.
 Also, hold a family meeting with siblings and extended family to cover topics such as time and financial issues.

-Assistance programs -- The website benefits.gov can help you find which government benefits you may be eligible for and provides information on how to apply for assistance.
+- Assistance programs -- The web site benefits.gov and Tips and Resources for Caregivers by the Centers for Medicare and Medicaid Services can help you find which government benefits you may be eligible for and provide information on how to apply for assistance.

 In Canada, visit servicecanada.gc.ca for information on available assistance.